Frederick Romberg: Stanhill Apartments

 The name Stanhill was first coined by Romberg as a combination of the names of the two brothers Stanley and Hilel Korman.
-It is a strong building with a powerful silhouette that responds positively to its urban context—— multi-storied urban housing which is both eligible as dwelling and as modernist monument.
+It is a strong building with a powerful silhouette that responds positively to its urban context — multi-storied urban housing which is both eligible as dwelling and as modernist monument.
 The idea of a penthouse on the roof of the tall building was put forward at this time.
-The building was initially arranged in four vertical stacks containing 4,5,6,8 flats; the genesis of the present building.
+The building was initially arranged in four vertical stacks containing 4, 5, 6 and 8 flats; the genesis of the present building.
 However, the scheme of the building has been changed three times due to the changes of local building regulations.

-Although Stanhill was no longer an advanced design by the time it was completed, it is one of the works by which Romberg is now best known.
+The building was awarded the 2025 Maggie Edmond Enduring Architecture Award by the Victorian Chapter of the Australian Institute of Architects, 75 years after construction.